 1) Spinach, broccoli, peas and kale

-Green veggies like these are often high in folate, which helps prevent your baby from developing neural tube defects such as spina bifida in your first trimester.
+Green veggies like these are often high in folate, which helps prevent your child from developing neural tube defects such as spina bifida in your first trimester.

 Pinto, lima, borlotti, black-eyed and kidney beans are high in folate, iron and fibre.
 You can even add some dressing and make a bean salad that’s easy to eat on the go.